 Maxine Singer

-DNA, the molecule that carries all the genetic information for living things, has always been the focus of Maxine Singer’s research.
+DNA, the molecule that carries all the genetic information for living things, had always been the focus of Maxine Singer’s research.
 Singer (1931–2024) studied disease-related genes that actually jump from place to place in DNA.

-Singer grew up in New York City and was inspired to go into science by her high-school chemistry teacher: “She wasn’t very friendly, but she was a very good teacher,” Singer said of her in an interview.
+Singer grew up in New York City and was inspired to go into science by her high school chemistry teacher: “She wasn’t very friendly, but she was a very good teacher,” Singer said of her in an interview.

 Swarthmore: Treated as an Equal